kiegroup/droolsjbpm-integration/kie-server-parent/kie-server-controller-plugin/README.md

 Use this goal to define a new server template.
 Parameter __templateId__ is mandatory.
 If not specified template name will be the same value of template id.
-By default template capabilities are all possible capabilities: "RULE", "PROCESS", "PLANNING".
+By default template capabilities are all possible capabilities: "RULE", "PROCESS".
 You can also define a list of templates you want to create at the same time.
 Goal does not require project.